trueos/trueos-docs/trueos-handbook/using.rst

 The :guilabel:`Network Configuration (Advanced)` tab of the Network Manager is seen in :numref:`Figure %s <network13>`.
 The displayed information is for the currently highlighted interface.
-To edit these settings, make sure that the interface to configure is highlighted in the :guilabel:`Devices` tab.
+To edit these settings, ensure the interface to configure is highlighted in the :guilabel:`Devices` tab.

 .. _network13: